 Since 1983 over 300 faculty across disciplines and from every college in the university have participated in intensive and collaborative faculty development seminars.
 These seminars consist of weekly meetings and an intensive pre-semester session, in which faculty from a range of disciplines and across colleges examine and interrogate issues relevant to teaching in an urban public institution such as UMass.

-This seminar is intended for NTT faculty members to share and address different strengths they bring to teaching, and the challenges they face that will enhance individual teaching skills for a 21st century classroom environment and facilitate professional development.
-This seminar will provide a platform where information sharing will be the central focus for learning in a collaborative and supportive environment concerning a variety of issues like teaching with newer technologies, teaching and learning in large classrooms, teaching in our globalized university environment, and teaching and learning in light of the demands faced by NTT faculty members.
-This is the first time that a seminar for NTT faculty exclusively is being offered.
+This seminar is intended for non-tenure track faculty members to share and address different strengths they bring to teaching, and the challenges they face, and the visions that will enhance their individual teaching skills for a 21st century classroom environment.
+As a crucial form of professional development, sensitive to the demands faced by non-tenure track faculty members, this seminar will provide a platform where dialog and co-mentoring will be the central focus for learning in a collaborative and supportive environment.

 For a list of seminar topics and faculty participants since fall 2000, click on this link: CIT SEMINARS